united-neux/CAD_to_OpenMC/paper.md

 | 3   | -0.493   | -3.794   | 0.0   | 0.98124       | 0.98297       | 0.9878        |
 | 4   | -0.469   | -0.447   | -2.970| 0.98745       | 0.98359       | 0.9883        |
 | 5   | -0.319   | -0.656   | 0.0   | 0.98706       | 0.98844       | 0.9933        |
-Table: Control rod (CR) and burst rod (BR) positions for the 5 cases of the Godiva-IV benchmark/simplified model from HEU-MET-FAST-086
+Table: Control-rod (CR) and burst-rod (BR) positions for the 5 cases of the Godiva-IV benchmark/simplified model from HEU-MET-FAST-086
 [@icsbep_2022; @goda2021]\label{tab_bm_giv_rod_pos}.
 Measures in inches
 withdrawn from the fully inserted position.
 The two rightmost columns contain criticality numbers for the device.
 MC denotes Monte Carlo, whereas Lit. denotes numbers from the benchmark.